If you’re a New Jersey resident and work in New York State, you’ll need to file a New Jersey resident return and a New York State nonresident return.

 Follow these instructions to compute the other state tax credit for New Jersey:

-- Take note of the Amount Taxed by New York State, as well as the Allocate NYS Tax amount.
+- Take note of the Amount Taxed by New York State, as well as the Allocated NYS Tax amount

-- The Tell us about the money you earned in New York screen should transfer over the double-taxed income and any amount of tax paid to New York.
+- On the Tell us about the money you earned in New York screen, you should see your double-taxed income and any amount of tax paid to New York

-- Note: The tax amount will not be the tax withheld from your W-2.
-It will be the tax you were liable for on your New York return.
+- Note: The tax amount won't be the tax withheld from your W-2.
+It'll be the tax you were liable for on your New York return